inaka/Jayme/README.md

 - Jayme is available via [cocoapods](http://cocoapods.org/).
   - To install it, add `pod 'Jayme'` to your `Podfile` and run `pod install`.
-  - Remember to add an `import Jayme` statement in any source file of your project that needs to make use of the library.
+  - Then, add an `import Jayme` statement in any source file of your project that needs to make use of the library.